Trinamool Congress to demand four Lok Sabha seats in Assam

-The AIUDF chief, Badruddin Ajmal, is an MP in Dhubri, while Lakhimpur and Karimganj Lok Sabha seats were won by the BJP in the last general election.
-The saffron party’s ally, the United People's Party Liberal (UPPL), won the Kokrajhar seat.
+The AIUDF chief Badruddin Ajmal is an MP in Dhubri while Lakhimpur and Karimganj Lok Sabha seats were won by the BJP in the last general election.
+The saffron party’s ally United People's Party Liberal (UPPL) won the Kokrajhar seat.

 Bora said that the Trinamool Congress has gained good support among the people of the state and they can come up with a good show in these four seats.